MediaArea/MediaConch/Demo/README.md

 Create a file:
 `ffmpeg -f lavfi -i testsrc -t 1 -c:v ffv1 -level 1 -t 1 Test0.mkv`

-Create associated XML:
-`mediaconch -ti -fx Test0.mkv > Test0.xml`

 [Schematron for file](Files/Test0.sch)
 This policy checks that the file follows general rules of file conformance, such as the extension being mkv, the file including a video stream, and the file having a unique ID.
 It also checks for assertions specific to this file, such as the duration being 1 second, the frame rate being 25 frames per second, and the coder type being Golomb Rice.

-To gather technical metadata with mediaconch and test a policy in one line (using xmllint to apply the schematron) run:
+To gather technical metadata with mediaconch run:

-`mediaconch -ti -fx Test0.mkv | xmllint --noout --schematron Test0.sch -`
+`mediaconch -ti -fx Test0.mkv -s Test0.sch`

 #### Test 1: Conflicting tests